Small things, mostly |||

 Nur was a Kazakh from Xinjiang.
 That made her a double minority—a Kazakh in a mostly Uyghur province and a Xinjiang person within the Chinese nation.
 Nur once shared how the local police had summoned her to translate for some Uyghur kids caught for petty theft.
 In the police station, she faced hostile glares from the kids who saw her as a traitor, and condescending remarks from the police who labeled her people” as troublemakers.
 Nur humorously remarked no one loves me.”

 Nur was probably the first person with whom I had deep conversations about empathy and understanding different perspectives.
-She impressed on me how the accumulation of small indignities—being singled out for checks on the street, or officials demanding subservience from a minority male in the presence of their kids or partner—adds to the resentment that sometimes ends in violence against someone weaker in the home or sometimes, self-harm.
+She impressed on me how the accumulation of small indignities—being singled out for checks on the street, or officials demanding subservience from a minority male in the presence of their kids or partner—adds to the resentment that results in violence against someone weaker at home or sometimes, self-harm.

 Up next The girl with the fixed lens camera (Thailand) I love Lan Anh (Vietnam)